Lyapunov exponents and rigidity in random billiards and standard maps: Introduction

-\begin{theorem} Let $f\colon\mathbb T^2\to\mathbb T^2$ be a standard map, and let $(X_n)_{n\ge0}$ be an i.i.d.\ sequence of $\Tt^2$-valued random variables with a non-degenerate distribution.
-Then the Lyapunov exponents of the associated random dynamical system $\{\mathsf T^n\}$ vanish almost everywhere if and only if $f$ is integrable, that is, if and only if $K=0$. \end{theorem}
+\begin{theorem} Let $g_V\colon\Tt^2\to\Tt^2$ be a generalized standard map.
+Assume that the common distribution $\nu$ of the random variables $(\omega_n)_{n\geq0}$ is either absolutely continuous with respect to $m$ or a vertical line measure.
+Then the Lyapunov exponents of the random compositions $F_\omega^n$ are non-zero almost everywhere if $V$ is non-constant, and vanish almost everywhere otherwise. \end{theorem}

+The derivative matrices of a non-constant generalized standard map contain both hyperbolic and elliptic elements, which excludes the alternatives compatible with an invariant projective probability measure.
+For vertical line noise, the random variables are grouped in pairs, reducing the problem to an additive perturbation with an absolutely continuous noise distribution.

+When $\nu$ is absolutely continuous, the result follows from the invariance principle.
+If $V$ is non-constant, among the derivative matrices, there are both hyperbolic and elliptic elements, which excludes the alternatives compatible with an invariant projective probability measure.
+For vertical line noise, the random variables are grouped in pairs, reducing the problem to a random additive perturbation of $g_V^2$ with an absolutely continuous noise distribution.

-For random standard maps, Blumenthal, Xue, and Young obtained quantitative lower bounds on the maximal Lyapunov exponent under sufficiently strong random additive perturbations~\cite{BlumenthalXueYoung}.
-In contrast, the present work does not rely on large randomness and instead provides a sharp characterization of the vanishing of Lyapunov exponents.
+For random standard maps, Blumenthal, Xue, and Young~\cite{BlumenthalXueYoung} obtained quantitative lower bounds for the maximal Lyapunov exponent under sufficiently strong random additive perturbations.
+In contrast, the present result does not require the noise to be large and gives a sharp characterization of the vanishing of the Lyapunov exponents.

-Taken together, Theorems~\ref{thm:main} and~\ref{thm:standard} show that for random conservative perturbations of billiards and standard maps, vanishing Lyapunov exponents occur if and only if the underlying deterministic system is totally integrable.

-The conceptual core of the paper is a rigidity result for random dynamical systems, which we call an invariance principle, following the terminology of Avila--Viana~\cite{Avila:2010aa}.
-Roughly speaking, we show that if the Lyapunov exponents of a random system coincide almost everywhere, then there exists a non-random invariant structure on the projective tangent bundle.
-This is stated precisely in Theorem~\ref{thm: G} and is derived by applying a theorem of Ledrappier~\cite{Ledrappier:1986ue} to the setting of random maps considered in this paper.
-The argument is rooted in Furstenberg's theory of random matrix products~\cite{Furstenberg:1963uq} and its subsequent extensions to stationary sequences of matrices by Ledrappier~\cite{Ledrappier:1986ue} and to random diffeomorphisms on manifolds by Carverhill~\cite{carverhill1987furstenberg} and Baxendale~\cite{Baxendale:1989aa}.
+The proofs of the two theorems follow a common rigidity scheme.
+First, we prove that the stationary measure is ergodic for the relevant random additive perturbations.
+This yields a dichotomy for the maximal Lyapunov exponent: it either vanishes almost everywhere or is positive almost everywhere.
+In the vanishing case, the invariance principle produces a measurable invariant family of projective measures.
+The additive noise promotes this family to a common projective measure, and the structure of the derivative cocycle turns that measure into an invariant geometric structure for the deterministic map.
+The final rigidity step classifies the maps carrying this structure: the billiard table must be a geodesic disk, and the potential of the generalized standard map must be constant.